Alliance Ted K. Tajima High School

-Alliance College-Ready Academy High School 16 is a free, public charter school authorized by the Los Angeles Unified School District.
+Alliance Ted K. Tajima High School (Alliance Tajima High School) formerly Alliance College-Ready Academy High School 16) is a free, public charter school authorized by the Los Angeles Unified School District.

 Enrollment for Current School Year